redhataccess/engage-game/README.md

 There are a ton of configuration options in src/js/config.js  most of them are well documented in the code.

-If the game seems to hard to avoid the Shellshock you can turn the values of these to settings:
+If the game seems too hard to avoid the Shellshock you can turn the values of these to settings:

     // Vuln difficulty.
 Tune these to make shellshocks easier to avoid
     VULN_ACCEL: 1200,